nwisbeta/github.io/pages/app_design/registration.md

 The registration must:
 * Display the mobile app terms and conditions
-* Provide terms and conditions as a summary, and in full: a summary version is up to ten summary statements
+* Provide terms and conditions as a summary, and in full
+   * A summary version is up to ten summary statements
 * Provide tick boxes for each summary statement for the user to accept the terms and conditions
 * Provide the terms and conditions statements in clear plain language.